 1. What is Quality Assurance?

 Quality assurance is necessary for successful building outcomes.
 Quality assurance of all work should occur at all stages throughout the building process, from project inception to final commissioning and handover.
-Quality assurance reviews enable the early identification and remediation of any shortcomings in design and construction, resulting in efficiencies and savings in project delivery.
+This enables the early identification and remediation of any shortcomings in design and construction, resulting in efficiencies and savings in project delivery.
 It is also a very good way to demonstrate the quality of work.
 For us QA would be NDT of key structural elements.
 We at CSI believe that having a real grasp on the way a building or structure is being built is paramount to any engineer, designer or owner.
-The use of early QA will help ensure that contractors and installers work to the highest possible standard as they know that their work will be checked.
+The use of early QA helps ensure that contractors and installers work to the highest possible standard.

 2. When would you use Quality Assurance?

 QA should be undertaken frequently and randomly throughout the entire construction stage for